telerik/xaml-docs/controls/radgridview/columns/how-to/scroll-item.md

 #### __Figure 1: Scroll to the last column of the last row__
 ![](images/how_to_scroll_gridview.png)

->tip When adding range of items to the __ItemsSource__ collection of __RadGridView__ the horizontal scrollbar`s position will be reset back to the top.
-You can keep track of the vertical scroll offset and reposition the scrollbar after the collection update.

 ## ScrollIntoViewAsync

 __ScrollIntoViewAsync__ method accepts the following parameters: